Parbona Ami Chartey Tokey

-Plot
+Synopsis

-The whole film is narrated Shibu who is running back to confess his love to Apu.
-Shibu and Apu quarrel since their childhood which starts from the time of the latter's birth itself.
+The whole film is narrated by Shibu who is running back to confess his love to Apu.
+Shibu and Apu quarrel since their childhood which starts from the time of the latter's birth.
 Apu is the daughter of the friend of Bonny's father.
 Apu's family and his parents live in a mansion while Shibu and his widowed mother live in a small house exactly beside the mansion in a modernized yet naturally scenic village.